• Subscribe

 Once the in-person program has been approved, host libraries should coordinate directly with the facilitator regarding event logistics.
 Host libraries are responsible for the following:

 1. Promote the FRANK Talks in your community.
-Please refer to the Host Site Tool Kit to the right for marketing material.
+Please refer to the Host Library Tool Kit to the right for marketing material.

 2. Set up the space in a circle to encourage conversation.